 In the physics literature this description of module categories appears as the \textit{naturality} of \cite{MS}.
 The extensions correspond to anyon condensations.
 Physically, the trivial case $\cV^e_L=\cV^e_R=\cV(\fg,k)$ and $\cF=\,$Id corresponds to the Wess-Zumino-Witten model \cite{GW} of strings living on the compact simply connected Lie group $G$ corresponding to $\fg$.
-More generally, when the target $G$ is replaced with $G/Z$ for some subgroup of the centre, then $\cV^e_{L,R}$ are so-called simple-current extensions of $\cV(\fg,k)$, and the equivalence $\cF$ will likewise be built from simple-currents.
-Simple-currents are the invertible simple objects of $\cC(\fg,k)$, and the extensions and equivalences they generate are completely understood.
-In the VOA language, $\cV^e$ is a simple-current extension of $\cV$ iff $\cV$ is the orbifold $(\cV^e)^G$ (i.e.\ the fixed-points of a $G$-action) by some (finite) abelian group $G$ of automorphisms.
+More generally, when the target $G$ is replaced with $G/Z$ for some subgroup $Z$ of the centre, the $\cV^e_{L,R}$ are so-called simple-current extensions of $\cV(\fg,k)$, and the equivalence $\cF$ is likewise built from simple-currents.
+Simple-currents are the invertible objects of $\cC(\fg,k)$, and the extensions and equivalences they generate are completely understood.
+In the VOA language, $\cV^e$ is a simple-current extension of $\cV$ iff $\cV$ is the orbifold $(\cV^e)^G$ (i.e.\ the fixed points of a $G$-action) by some (finite) abelian group $G$ of VOA automorphisms.

 Braided tensor equivalences $\cF$ between MFC $\cC(\fg,k)$ of affine Lie algebra type are in relatively good control, thanks to Edie-Michell \cite{EM} (building on \cite{Gan3,GRW}), who completes this for $\fg=A_r,B_r,C_r$ and $G_2$ at all levels.
 The analogous work for the simple-current extensions of $\fg=A_r$ is completed in \cite{EM2}.
-Extending this to all $\fg$ should be immanent.
+Extending this to all $\fg$ should be accessible.
 The result is that almost all equivalences come from simple-currents and outer automorphisms of $\fg$.

-Thus the biggest uncertainty in the classification of module categories for the $\cC(\fg,k)$ is determining the possible extensions of $\cV(\fg,k)$.
+Thus the biggest challenge in the classification of module categories for the $\cC(\fg,k)$ is determining the possible extensions of $\cV(\fg,k)$.
 This is the question addressed in this paper.
 It is also the part of the module category classification which is of direct importance to the VOA community.
-Until this paper, the answer was known only for $\fg=A_1$ and $\fg=A_2$, though Ocneanu has announced \cite{Oc} progress for other $A_r$ without supplying a proof.
+Until this paper, the answer was known only for $\fg=A_1$ and $\fg=A_2$, though Ocneanu has announced \cite{Oc} progress for a couple other $A_r$ without supplying proofs.